 “I'm planning a trip to Nepal next fall and I have some questions I hope you can answer!
 I would like to do the EBC trek.
 First of all, is it too risky doing it all by myself?
 I was looking to go with a guide but it seems to be kind of expensive from my point of view.”

-Ngima Dorji Sherpa, a local specialist from Nepal, helped this traveler put together a customized itinerary based on Everest Base Camp Trek - One of the World's Classic Treks.
+Ngima Dorji Sherpa, a local specialist from Nepal, helped this traveler put together a customized itinerary based on Everest Base Camp Trek: Nepal's Most Famous Trek - 12-16 Days.

 Have a similar request?
 Connect with a local specialist to plan your trip.Get Started